Our products

 March 2, 2026Lalo González Rodríguez⏱ 10 min de lectura

-Norway and Iceland are the two major global powers in cod.
-Both countries fish the same species, Gadus morhua, in the North Atlantic, and both have centuries of cod fishing tradition.
-So, why should a discerning chef or an informed consumer prefer one over the other?
+Norway and Iceland are the two major global cod powers.
+Both countries catch the same species, Gadus morhua, in the North Atlantic, and both have centuries of cod fishing tradition.
+So, why should a discerning chef or informed consumer prefer one over the other?

 The answer is not simple marketing or fishing patriotism.
 There are real differences that originate in the animal's biology, sea conditions, and processing methods.
 Let's break them down.

-Norway is the world's largest exporter of cod, with a powerful and diversified fishing industry.
-Its cod is primarily caught in the Barents Sea and off the northern coast, from the Lofoten Islands to Finnmark.
-Iceland, with a population of barely 380,000, relies on cod as an economic pillar and manages it with an intensity and rigor that few nations can match.
+Norway is the world's largest cod exporter, with a powerful and diversified fishing industry.
+Its cod is primarily caught in the Barents Sea and along the northern coasts, from the Lofoten Islands to Finnmark.
+Iceland, with a population of barely 380,000, relies on cod as an economic pillar and manages it with an intensity and rigor that few nations match.

 The fundamental difference between Norwegian and Icelandic cod begins with the water temperature where they grow.

-Norwegian waters, especially those off the coast and in the southern Barents Sea, benefit from the effect of the Gulf Stream.
+Norwegian waters, especially those off the coast and in the southern parts of the Barents Sea, benefit from the effect of the Gulf Stream.
 This warm current keeps water temperatures relatively mild for the latitude.
-Norwegian cod grows in waters that can reach 6-10°C in summer, which for an Arctic fish is relatively warm.
+Norwegian cod grows in waters that can reach 6-10°C in summer, which for an arctic fish is relatively warm.

 Iceland, on the other hand, is right at the confluence of the warm Gulf Stream and the cold Arctic currents.
 Icelandic waters are, on average, 2-4°C colder than Norwegian waters in comparable fishing areas.
 This has a direct and measurable effect on cod: